-SMCL = Secondary MCL \\Manganese is regulated with a secondary standard of 50 ppb but was not detected, based on the detection limit for purposes of reporting of 20 ppb.
+^{}Manganese is regulated with a secondary standard of 50 ppb but was not detected, based on the detection limit for purposes of reporting of 20 ppb.
 Manganese was included as part of the unregulated constituents requiring monitoring.

-Table 3: 2021 Mesa Water District Distribution System Water Quality

-Disinfection Byproducts MCL (MRDL/MRDLG) Average Amount Range of Detections MCL Violation?
-Typical Source in Drinking Water Total Trihalomethanes (ppb) 80 18 ND - 27 No Byproducts of Chlorine Disinfection Haloacetic Acids (ppb) 60 4 ND - 5 No Byproducts of Chlorine Disinfection Chlorine Residual (ppm) (4 / 4) 1.72 0.16 - 3.26 No Disinfectant Added for Treatment Aesthetic Quality Color (color units) 15 ND ND - 5 No Erosion of Natural Deposits Turbidity (NTU) 5 ND ND - 0.55 No Erosion of Natural Deposits
+Table 3: 2022 Mesa Water District Distribution System Water Quality Disinfection Byproducts MCL (MRDL/MRDLG) Average Amount Range of Detections MCL Violation?
+Typical Source in Drinking Water Total Trihalomethanes (ppb) 80 14 ND - 29 No Byproducts of Chlorine Disinfection Haloacetic Acids (ppb) 60 4 ND - 8 No Byproducts of Chlorine Disinfection Chlorine Residual (ppm) (4 / 4) 1.74 0.32 - 2.73 No Disinfectant Added for Treatment Aesthetic Quality Color (color units) 15 ND ND - 5 No Erosion of Natural Deposits Turbidity (NTU) 5 ND ND - 0.55 No Erosion of Natural Deposits ppb = parts per billion; ppm = parts per million; NTU = nephelometric turbidity units; ND = not detected Constituent is regulated by a secondary standard to maintain aesthetic qualities.

 Eight locations in the distribution system are tested quarterly for total trihalomethanes and haloacetic acids; 25 locations are tested monthly for color, odor and turbidity.
-Odor was not detected in 2021.
-MRDL = Maximum Residual Disinfectant Level; MRDLG = Maximum Residual Disinfectant Level Goal; NTU = nephelometric turbidity units; ND = not detected; MCL = Maximum Contaminant Level; ppb = parts per million \Constituent is regulated by a secondary standard to maintain aesthetic qualities.
+Odor was not detected in 2022.

+$\textbf{MCL} = \text{Maximum Contaminant Level}; \textbf{MRDL} = \text{Maximum Residual Disinfectant Level}; \textbf{MRDLG} = \text{Maximum Residual Disinfectant Level Goal}; \textbf{MRDLG} = \text{Maximum Residual Disinfectant Level}; \textbf{MRDLG} = \text$
-Lead and Copper Action Levels at Residential Taps

-AL PHG 90 th Percentile Value Sites Exceeding AL / Number of Sites AL Violation?
-Typical Source in Drinking Water Copper (ppm) 1.3 0.3 ND 0 / 52 No Corrosion of Household Plumbing Lead (ppb) 15 0.2 ND 0 / 52 No Corrosion of Household Plumbing E (1) (1) .
-50 11 1 I
+Lead and Copper Action Levels at Residential Taps AL PHG 90 th Percentile Value Sites Exceeding AL / Number of Sites AL Violation?
+Typical Source in Drinking Water Copper (ppm) 1.3 0.3 ND 0 / 52 No Corrosion of Household Plumbing Lead (ppb) 15 0.2 ND 0 / 52 No Corrosion of Household Plumbing

 Every three years, at least 50 residences are tested for lead and copper at-the-tap.
 The most recent set of samples was collected in 2020.
 Lead was detected in one (1) sample.
 Copper was detected in five (5) samples.
 None of the lead and copper detections exceeded the action level.
 A regulatory action level is the concentration of a constituent which, if exceeded, triggers treatment or other requirements that a water system must follow.
-In 2021, no schools submitted a request to be sampled for lead.
-AL = Action Level; PHG = California Public Health Goal